ui.Chat

 on_user_submit

-to obtain the current chat history. - Generate a response based on those messages.
+- Generate a response based on the user input.

-- Append the response to the chat history using
+- Append that response to the chat component using

 Parameters